lidebug/libraryjs/README.md

 # Library js
+### v1.2.1 ( last update: 22 may 2017 )

-Set of javascript classes & functions, which can be used in work process Plus typescript converter and concatenation.
+Set of javascript classes & functions, which can be used in work process.
+Plus typescript converter and concatenation.

 ### Arc
 Superior array